Dat09vn/IPC/Poco/WebSocket.md

     - WebSocket: Primarily used in client-server models, initiated by browsers using HTTP upgrade.
     - Regular Socket: More general-purpose, used in various communication contexts like peer-to-peer, but without automatic integration with web technologies.

+ **6. Differences between HTTP and WebSocket Connection**

+6.1:
+- WebSocket is a bidirectional communication protocol that can send the data from the client to the server or from the server to the client by reusing the established connection channel.
+The connection is kept alive until terminated by either the client or the server.
+- The HTTP protocol is a unidirectional protocol that works on top of TCP protocol which is a connection-oriented transport layer protocol, we can create the connection by using HTTP request methods after getting the response HTTP connection get closed.

+6.2:
+- Almost all the real-time applications like (trading, monitoring, notification) services use WebSocket to receive the data on a single communication channel.
+- Simple RESTful application uses HTTP protocol which is stateless.

+6.3:
+- All the frequently updated applications used WebSocket because it is faster than HTTP Connection.
+- It is used when we do not want to retain a connection for a particular amount of time or reuse the connection for transmitting data; An HTTP connection is slower than WebSockets.